Polercoaster: History

 At the 2011 International Association of Amusement Parks and Attractions (IAAPA) Trade Show in Orlando, Florida, the Polercoaster was initially announced as a joint venture between US Thrill Rides and S&S Worldwide.
 US Thrill Rides' Bill and Michael Kitchen invented the concept to allow amusement parks with little available space to be able to design a full-size roller coaster.
 S&S Worldwide would manufacture roller coaster component, which would be designed by Alan Schilke.
 US Thrill Rides and S&S Worldwide would have subcontract parts of the ride's fabrication to Celtic Engineering and Haskell Steel.

 Bill Kitchen was pleased with the ride's initial reception at the show stating "we should have firm contracts signed by the end of the year", with anticipation that at least one installation would open in 2014.
 The first contracts were announced in late 2013 with design and construction expected to take 24 months.

 In July 2015, it was announced that the supply contract for the Orlando Polarcoaster had been awarded to Intamin, and that S&S was no longer involved.

 During July 2022, it was announced that US Thrill Rides, the ride’s designer, had filed a lawsuit with Intamin for an alleged misappropriation of trade secrets and copyright infringement over a roller coaster designed and built by Intamin, located at the Dubai Hills Estate Mall Development, which US Thrill Rides claims to be a direct copy of the Polercoaster.
 On December 21, 2022, US Thrill Rides, the ride’s manufacturer, filed for Chapter 11 bankruptcy.

+As of April 2026, Polercoaster is a product of MV Rides (Martin & Vleminckx) and can be found on their product website, but no locations have been built at this time.
+Their brochure indicates a patent pending or granted 2023.

 Specifications

 General specifications of the ride were listed at the Polercoaster's debut at IAAPA 2011.
-Two glass elevators would've transported riders to the top of the tower.
-This area would've featured dining or retail space, or the potential for a dark ride.
+Two glass elevators would have transported riders to the top of the tower.
+This area would have featured dining or retail space, or the potential for a dark ride.
 Statistics of the two standard towers that were proposed were shown in the table below.
-Although these were two standard models, the Polercoaster would've been designed as small as 100 ft tall, or extend beyond the 500 ft mark.
+Although these were two standard models, the Polercoaster could have been designed between 100 ft tall or greater than 500 ft tall.